lmmx/polars-scheduler/README.md

-# Polars Constraint Scheduler
+# Polars Scheduler

-A Polars plugin for easily scheduling recurring events with constraints."
+A Polars plugin for easily scheduling recurring events with constraints.

 ## Installation